 Fucking safely is the only way to reduce your risk of contracting HIV or avoiding it's ownard transmission.
-Knowing your HIV status and that of your sexual partners is the first step in reducing risk.
-If you’re needing some peace of mind so that you can fuck with glorious abandon then it’s either PrEP or condoms (best practice would be both of those simultaneously).
+Knowing your HIV status and is the first step in reducing risk.
+If you’re needing some peace of mind so that you can fuck with glorious abandon then consider how PrEP, an undetectable viral load (UVL) or condoms will work in the mix!

-If your choice is to fuck without PrEP or sans condom then consider using other practices, known as risk reduction strategies to preserve the sexual health and wellbeing of yourself and your lovers.
+If your choice is to fuck without including PrEP, UVL or condoms then consider using other practices, known as risk reduction strategies to preserve the sexual health and wellbeing of yourself and your lovers.
 It’s important to note that Risk Reduction Strategies are used to reduce the risk of HIV - not eliminate it.
 Each option will have a varying degree of effectiveness and this effectiveness is based on specific conditions.
 These are not fail safes.

-PrEP is a prevention method in which people who do not have HIV take daily medication in order to reduce the risk of HIV transmission.
+PrEP is a prevention method in which people who do not have HIV take medication in order to remove the risk of HIV transmission.

 PrEP stands for Pre-Exposure Prophylaxis.
-PrEP is a prevention method in which people who do not have HIV take daily medication in order to reduce the risk of HIV transmission.
-PrEP is a pharmaceutical drug known as Truvada and it contains two antiviral medicines that are used in the treatment of HIV for those folk who are currently living with the virus.
+PrEP is a prevention method in which people who do not have HIV take medication in order to remove the risk of HIV transmission.

 WATCH OUT FOR: All the other STIs.
 PrEP is not some sexual health miracle force field.
 It’s not going to stop you from getting The Clap or Syphilis so be mindful and continue to test with regularity.

-The effectiveness of using HIV medications as PrEP has now been established through clinical trials in MSM, heterosexual adults and injecting drug users.
+The effectiveness of using HIV medications as PrEP has now been established through clinical trials in MSM, heterosexual adults, trans women and injecting drug users.
 PrEP may be a consideration for those people in populations who are higher risk - like MSM with multiple partners having frequent condomless sex.

 HIV is present in anal mucous.
 Tops can still get HIV by the virus entering the bloodstream through the urethra.